Through the Lens of Asset-Based Community Development and Results-Based Accountability™

 As more collective impact initiatives are launched around the world, many participants are realizing that effective collective impact will not simply occur through better coordination of services, whether this is done by one organization or even a multitude of organizations.
 It requires a “sea change” in our thinking, and the development of community-led strategies focused on achieving real change in the lives and communities we serve.

 Based on my experience as a faculty member of the Asset-Based Community Development Institute at Northwestern University and as a long-time United Way professional and consultant, I believe that the framework of action for effective collective impact incorporates the following four components, which rest on a foundation of equity and inclusion:

-1) A clear, common purpose;
+- A clear, common purpose;

-2) Community engagement and coproduction;
+- Community engagement and co-production;

-3) Relationships and trust; and
+- Relationships and trust; and

-4) Results and accountability.
+- Results and accountability.

 In this paper, I will discuss these four components in detail.